jameshughes89/cs201/src/site/outline/outline.rst

 We reserve the right to use similarity detection software to detect possible cheating cases.

 Assignment Due Dates
 ====================

-The date and exact time assignments are due will be given in the assignment specifications.
+he date and exact time assignments are due will be given in the assignment specifications.
+No submissions will be taken after the due date; there are no late submissions.
+No extensions will be given for assignments.

-Assignments are due on the posted due date, but will be accepted with no penalty for up to a maximum of 7 days after the posted date.
-Any submission past the 7 day period will not be accepted.

-No extensions will be given for assignments for after the 7 day late period.

 Assignment Marking